-There are over four million registered vehicles in New Zealand.
+There are four million registered vehicles in New Zealand.
 And as our population grows, so will the number of vehicles on the road.
-Vehicles move people and goods from place to place.
-That’s why they’re key to making the economy work and essential for the wellbeing of New Zealanders.
+Vehicles move people and goods, and are key to making the economy work and essential for the wellbeing of New Zealanders.
 They’re becoming increasingly sophisticated too, with anti-lock braking systems, fuzzy logic, automatic transmissions, engine parameters, safety systems, climate control and in-car entertainment.
-It’s a diverse and interesting industry.
-Full of variety.
+The automotive industry is diverse and interesting.
 And with plenty of potential for growth.

 Industry knows us well.
 That’s why our students can become members of the Institute of Automotive Mechanical Engineers (IAME).
 And once you’ve graduated, you can apply to become an Associate Member of the Society of Automotive Engineers Australasia.